 One flaw in the Angry Birds game-play: since the app calculates realistic physics in the background, you can wait a long time between bird-slings while the game decides whether a rock will totter over or where it will come to rest.
 It can be a few seconds after the real “action” until you win a level—while you wait for the last rock to fall on a pig’s head.

-On the flip side, its those same spatial relations that make Angry Birds so much fun.
-(If I break all the glass on the top, then fire the jet-bird through all the wood, could I arc an exploding bird right where he’d make the boulder roll down the inclined plane?)
-Every screen is a set-up for an SAT word-problem, if you let yourself think too much.
+On the flip side, it’s those same spatial relations that make Angry Birds so much fun.
+(If I break all the glass on the top, then fire the jet bird through all the wood, could I arc an exploding bird right where he’d make the boulder roll down the inclined plane?)
+Every screen is a set-up for an SAT word problem if you let yourself think too much.

-Happily, the cawing, chattering, and snorting keep you from thinking, and Angry Birds plays intuitively and fairly fluidly.
+Happily, the cawing, chattering, and snorting keeps you from thinking, and Angry Birds plays intuitively and fairly fluidly.
 Access to the global leader boards is through Crystal, and there is also Facebook and Twitter integration.